vim-syntastic/syntastic/README.markdown

 See `:help syntastic-checker-options` for more information.

 __Q.
+How can I pass additional arguments to a checker?__

+A. Almost all syntax checkers use the `syntastic#makeprg#build()` function.
+Those checkers that do can be configured using global variables.
+The general form of the global args variables are:

+`syntastic_[filetype]_[subchecker]_args`

+So, If you wanted to pass "--my --args --here" to the ruby mri checker you would add this line to your vimrc:

+`let g:syntastic_ruby_mri_args="--my --args --here"`

+See `:help syntastic-checker-options` for more information.

+__Q.
 Syntastic supports several checkers for my filetype - how do I tell it which one(s) to use?__

 A. Stick a line like this in your vimrc: